 MSW Application Requirements

-Eligible candidates for admission to the School of Social Work should have:
+Eligible candidates for admission to the MSW program should have:

 - Completed a bachelor’s degree from an accredited undergraduate institution

 - Minimum 3.0 cumulative GPA (applicants who do not meet this requirement should briefly discuss in the personal statement)